July 2010

 Continue reading...

-Doctor treats pregnant women with experimental drug to prevent lesbians (WHAT)
+Doctor treats pregnant women with experimental drug to prevent lesbians (what)

 Dan Savage quoting from a piece by Alice Dreger, Ellen K. Feder, Anne Tamar-Mattis (emphasis his): The majority of researchers and clinicians interested in the use of prenatal “dex” focus on preventing development of ambiguous genitalia in girls with CAH.
 CAH results in an excess of androgens prenatally, and this can lead to a “masculinizing” of a female fetus’s genitals.
 One group of researchers, however, seems to be suggesting that prenatal dex also might prevent affected girls from turning out to be homosexual or bisexual.
 Pediatric endocrinologist Maria New, of Mount Sinai School of Medicine and Florida...